galasa-dev/galasa.dev/src/markdown-pages/docs/writing-own-tests/test-streams.md

 title: "Test streams"
 ---

-Galasa's ecosystem organises tests into _streams_.
+Galasa's ecosystem organizes tests into _streams_.
 Test streams give you more options when it comes to organising your test projects, how often they are built and where they are deployed.

 You can have as few or as many test streams as you wish.